 The other problem here is a sort of catch-22.
 If we reframe Potiphar’s wife to fit a modern-day construct, we open the door for others to do the same.
 The account of Judah in the preceding chapter provides a perfect example here.
 If Potiphar’s wife is a paradigm of female privilege, Tamar was everything her opposite.
 Where the wife was privileged and coddled to some extent, Tamar was bereft, powerless in a world dominated by men who did not care for her best interest.
 Worse still, the very men commanded to protect and provide for her were the same who denied what was lawfully hers.
 And when she moved to secure a future for herself, she was hypocritically condemned to an extreme death that exceeded the bounds of levitical law.
 To compound matters, her judge here was the same man who both oppressed and impregnated her.

-In other words, if we satirize Potiphar’s wife as the “goddess of feminism”, someone else could just as eaily satirize Judah’s actions as that of the “patriarchy”–of men abusing power, using women, and when it’s convenient, vilifying them for doing what they themselves have done.
+In other words, if we satirize Potiphar’s wife as the “goddess of feminism”, someone else could just as easily recast Judah’s actions as that of a modern day “Patriarchy”, of men systematically abusing power, using women, and when it’s convenient, vilifying them for doing what they themselves have done.
 Considering Doug Wilson’s admitted love of patriarchy, I doubt he would find this acceptable.

 My point in all this is, when we inject ideas into Scripture in order to fit some modern scheme, we make it easy for others to come and do the same–to the detriment of truth.